Two Kooks » ALL RECIPES » Fish and Seafood » Roasted Shrimp with Gremolata Dressing

 Make Ahead

 • As an appetizer, these shrimp can be made a day ahead and kept in the fridge.
+Once the shrimp cool, transfer them to an airtight container.
 Serve cold.

-• As a main dish, you can make the gremolata dressing several days ahead.
+• As a main dish, roast the shrimp just before serving, but feel free to make the gremolata dressing several days ahead.

 Roasted Shrimp with Gremolata Dressing on plate 3